 How to bind a book with staples (saddle stitch binding)

 DIY Staple Saddle Stitch Bookbinding Tutorial | Sea Lemon

 Week 8 (in-class): First draft of the type specimen.
-Use content that you submitted on the Research form and the word "Hamburgefontsiv" set on your typeface in every weight and style in which it is available.
+Use the content that you submitted on the Research form and the word "Hamburgefontsiv" set on your typeface in every weight and style in which it is available.

-Week 9: three 8-page versions of your type specimen (formal, graphic, and experimental).
+Week 9: Three 8-page versions of your type specimen (formal, graphic, and experimental).

 This assignment was adapted from Thinking with Type by Ellen Lupton